Lee Wai Sze: 2013

 After the Olympics, Lee had a perfect start in the 2012–13 World Cup opening series with a gold medal in the women's sprint in Cali, Colombia, which is her first victory in a World Cup event.
 This is followed by a bronze in women's keirin in the second leg, which was held in Glasgow, Scotland.
 Lee won her first medal in 2013 by coming third in the women's sprint event in the third leg of the 2012–13 World Cup series.

 In February 2013, Lee carried on her good form and won gold in the women's 500m time-trial at the World Track Championships in Belarus.
 She became the first female and third overall athlete from Hong Kong to wear rainbow jersey.
 After the gold, Lee beat Guo Shuang of China in Women's Sprint and won a bronze medal, securing her second medal in Minsk.
 This is the first time any HK athlete won multiple medals at a World Championship event.

 2014

 At the 2014 Asian Games, she won gold medals in Keirin and Sprint.
-She also won gold in at the Asian Cycling Championships for Keirin and 500m time-trial, plus a bronze in Sprint.
+She also won gold in the Asian Cycling Championships for Keirin and 500m time-trial, plus a bronze in Sprint.